jackivanov/terraform-provider-qrcode/docs/resources/generate.md

 page_title: "qrcode_generate Resource - qrcode"
 subcategory: ""
 description: |-
-  A resource for generating QR codes from text, supporting PNG and ASCII formats.
+  The qrcode_generate resource allows you to create QR codes from text input.
+This is useful for encoding information such as URLs, authentication keys, or configuration details into a scannable format.
+The QR codes can be generated in PNG format and saved to a specified file path, or displayed in ASCII format for terminal-based use.
 ---

 # qrcode_generate (Resource)